 Our first interview in the series is with Tobias Kredel, Design Artist and Holistic Master Strategist from Hamburg, Germany.
-Tobias has over the decade of experience in marketing and packaging design, but recently he has launched his own project called The Pool Organization and is now focused on innovations in design.
+Tobias has over a decade of experience in marketing and packaging design, but recently he has launched his own project called The Pool Organization and is now focused on innovations in design.

 So here is our conversation with Tobias from The Pool, Andrew – Approval Studio Project Manager and Taras – Approval Studio Marketing Manager.